filecoin-project/designdocs/designdocs.md

 ##### Github issues.

 We could capture a designdoc in a github issue, and this may in fact be a good convention.
 But a typical issue or bug has different content than what goes into a designdoc and sometimes you don’t want to parse all the discussion, you just want the conclusion.

+## Design Doc Process
+* Create new docs in the `Filecoin Community` › `Design Docs` folder.
+  * Check that you're using the GApps identity of your choice
+  * Use `DRAFT`, `IN REVIEW`, `ACCEPTED` to note status
+* When you're ready, enable public comments.
+As of April 2019, this takes 5 clicks:
+  * Click "Share" button
+  * Click "Who has access" to open the advanced settings panel
+  * Toggle on "Link sharing"
+  * Choose "People at Filecoin with the link can *comment*" from dropdown
+  * Check the checkbox for "Allow external access"
+* Add an entry in this repo's README
+* Solicit feedback from individuals and/or channels, evolving the design as needed.
+* Once ready, translate into GitHub epics or issues.

 ## FAQ